bufbuild/docs.buf.build/docs/tour/generate-go-code.md

 ## 10.2 Install plugins {#install-plugins}

-We'll be using the `protoc-gen-go` and `protoc-gen-go-grpc` plugins to generate code with `buf generate`, so you'll need to install them:
+We'll be using the `protoc-gen-go` and `protoc-gen-go-grpc` plugins to generate code with `buf generate`, so you need to install them:

 ```terminal
 $ go install google.golang.org/protobuf/cmd/protoc-gen-go@latest
 $ go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest
 ```

-You will also need to update your `PATH` so that `buf` can find the plugins:
+You also need to update your `PATH` so that `buf` can find the plugins:

 ```terminal
 $ export PATH="$PATH:$(go env GOPATH)/bin"